ssbarbee/react-metamask-avatar/README.md

 # react-metamask-avatar

+## What?

-React component for rendering MetaMask avatars based on account address
+🤡 A React component for rendering MetaMask avatars based on account address